-Marblehead is a view point located on the easternmost point of Drummond Island.?
-Marblehead is also the easternmost point in the Upper Peninsula of Michigan.?
-At the lookout you stand on top of limestone cliffs 100 feet above Lake Huron for beautiful views of the North Channel.?
-I was surprised to find out that these cliffs are considered to be a part of of the Niagara Escarpment.
+Marblehead is a viewpoint located on the easternmost point of Drummond Island.
+Marblehead is also the easternmost point in the Upper Peninsula of Michigan.
+At the lookout, you stand on top of limestone cliffs 100 feet above Lake Huron for beautiful views of the North Channel.
+I was surprised to find out that these cliffs are considered to be a part of the Niagara Escarpment.

-From I-75 take M-134 east to De Tour Village.?
-From De Tour take the very short ferry ride to Drummond Island.?
-Make sure you get a colour-coded map of the island from the Tourist Information center.?
-You will definately need it!
+From I-75 take M-134 east to De Tour Village.
+From De Tour take the very short ferry ride to Drummond Island.
+Make sure you get a colour-coded map of the island from the Tourist Information center.
+You will definitely need it!